 But with his top team making the trip to Des Moines for the 2008 NCAA Division I Outdoor Track & Field Championships, Shaver knew LSU was a championship contender on both sides.

 The meet unfolded just the way he had anticipated with the women’s race for the team title going down to the very last event of the weekend.
-The Lady Tigers were tied with defending champion Arizona State at 59 points with both teams advancing a team into the final of the 4×400 relay.
+The women were tied with defending champion Arizona State at 59 points with both teams advancing a team into the final of the 4×400 relay.
 The stage was set for a dramatic conclusion with the team crossing the finish line first taking the title.

-Baptiste was the catalyst in LSU’s national championship run as she accounted for a team high 19 points at the NCAA Championships while becoming the fifth Lady Tiger in program history to be crowned NCAA champion in the 100-meter dash.
+Baptiste was the catalyst in LSU’s national championship run as she accounted for a team high 19 points at the NCAA Championships while becoming the fifth woman in program history to be crowned NCAA champion in the 100-meter dash.
 Wilson was equally as impressive at the NCAA Outdoor meet as she added 18 points with an NCAA crown in the 400-meter hurdles and a runner-up finish in the final of the 100-meter hurdles.

 But no athlete dominated collegiate track and field in 2008 quite like Thompson.
 Arguably the greatest sprinter to ever wear the LSU uniform, Thompson became the first Tiger to sweep NCAA titles in the 60 and 100 meters in the same season while also running the second leg on LSU’s NCAA-title-winning 4×100-meter relay team.
 In addition, Thompson won All-America honors in the 200 meters with a runner-up finish at the NCAA Outdoor Championships while being chosen as the NCAA Men’s Outdoor Track Athlete of the Year.